Date of Award:

 Empirical investigations in this study suggest that coal in use might be becoming relatively scarce if one considers the use of it in the electricity industry as the major use, compared to a situation where no environmental concerns are in effect.

 Ghosh, Soumendra N., "Measuring Natural Resource Scarcity Under Common Property Environment and Uncertainty: An Interpretive Analysis" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4209.